-A heavy tube of unknown liquid rested atop a plug-in device, which tipped it like a seesaw to create a neverending series of waves.
-This was my little own self-contained ocean!
-Remembering what I said about those pinball machines, the company behind these things made sure that the tubes virtually indestructible.
+A heavy tube of unknown liquid rested atop a plug-in device, which tipped the tube like a seesaw to create a never-ending series of waves.
+This was my own little self-contained ocean!

 What was the appeal?
 Well, think of a lava lamp.
 Now change the lava lamp’s shape so that you’d need the entire top of a dresser to display it properly.
-Now give that lava lamp the power to make swishing water sounds mixed with the robot noises of a plug-in pulley.
+Now give that lava lamp the power to make swishing water sounds mixed with robot noises.
 The Wave was like a lava lamp that constantly begged for your complete attention.

 #11: The Real Ghostbusters Three-Packs!

 Real Ghostbusters toys made every Christmas sweeter, and by 1989, I’d already had a few years to learn that.
 I caught onto the line during its very first wave.
 One of my favorite Christmas memories is of opening the original Slimer figure, back when Kenner just called him “Green Ghost.”

 I loved adding combo-packs like these to my wishlists, even if I can’t recall ever receiving one.
 I’d look at the bulk prices, do some mental math, and determine that I could score more than my fair share of toys from each individual gift-giver.
 In reality, people would just pluck single figures from my lists and buy them independently.
 That’s not how it was supposed to work!
 It was supposed to be about volume!

 Last we have this behemoth, admittedly out of place on a list otherwise populated by action figures and 2nd grade sweatshirts.